mkboris/space-tourism-website/README.md

 This project was relatively straightforward.
 I focused on learning how to build a single-page application (SPA) using React Router, and since the routing logic was simple, the implementation was easy to follow.
 Also, it was my first time working with Styled Components, and I really liked it.
 I plan to continue using it and learning more about its features and best practices.

-One area I encountered some challenges was setting different background images for individual pages while maintaining a semantic HTML structure and avoiding duplication.
-I addressed this by utilizing the `useLocation` hook from React Router, which retrieves the current route's path.
-Based on this path, I returned an array of image URLs and passed them as props to the StyledAppLayout component for dynamic background handling.
+One challenge I faced was setting different background images for individual pages while ensuring a semantic HTML structure and avoiding duplication.
+After some research and assistance, I resolved this by using the `useLocation` hook from React Router to retrieve the current route's path.
+Using this path, I generated an array of image URLs and passed them as props to the `StyledAppLayout` component for dynamic background handling.

 ```js
 const location = useLocation();